spatie/typescript-transformer/README.md

 	...
 ```

-Collectors are checked in the order they're defined in the config, we add the `AnnotationsCollector` which collects `@typescript` annotated classes automatically at the end.
+Collectors are checked in the order they're defined in the config, the package adds the `AnnotationsCollector` which collects `@typescript` annotated classes automatically at the end.

 ## Transforming Dto's

-We provide a `ClassTransformer` ourselves.
+The package provides a `ClassTransformer`.
 The transformer will convert all the public non-static properties of a class to Typescript.
-But sometimes you want a bit more flexibility, for example, adding the static properties or converting properties differently.
+But sometimes you want a bit more flexibility, for example, adding static properties or converting properties differently.

 In such cases you can create your own `ClassTransformer`: